 We all have our habits, some good and some bad.
 These are patterns of behavior that have been ingrained in us over time.
-It can be something as simple as biting your fingernails or a need to gorge on comfort foods whenever you are stressed out.
+It can be something as simple as working out, biting your fingernails or a need to gorge on comfort foods whenever you are stressed out.

 Bad habits hold back your health and other things

 Your habits play a more significant role in the way your life plays out than you realize, they determine many of the things that happen to you in life; your highs and your lows.
 This article will take a close look at some common habits that can have a negative effect on your health.

 You have probably heard it many times before, but, if you are one of those people who habitually never work out, you are not doing your health any favors.
 Working out goes way beyond making yourself look good.
 It keeps your body working correctly as it should.

 For example, people who work out regularly by learning a martial art like Brazilian Jiu-Jitsu (BJJ) or Muay Thai get to burn a lot of excess calories.
 This burns off excess fat off their bodies, making it easier for them to maintain a healthy weight.
 A healthy weight reduces the risk of many health issues like diabetes and heart disease.

 Those same people who train regularly get to manage their stress in a positive way.
 The intense workout leads to a release of feel-good hormones that elevates their mood for the rest of the day.
 It prevents stress and other things that are bothering them from negatively impacting their professional and personal lives.

 The benefits don’t stop there, those people also get to sleep really well at night since their body is tired from working out, and the release of dopamine in their brain helps them to relax.
 As a result of regularly getting proper rest, their risk of developing a variety of health issues is reduced.

 When you don’t work out regularly, you’re missing out on all this.